-The BSc in International Business – IFI has also gained two places to rank 12th in the Figaro Etudiant’s list of post-baccalaureate training.
+The BSc in International Business – IFI has maintained its 14th place in the Figaro Etudiant’s listing of post-Baccalauréat courses.

 Rouen Business School comes in at 10th place in the 2010 Nouvel Economiste ranking of the best management training programmes.
 This ranking is the result of a survey of a hundred or more human resources professionals (HR Directors and recruitment consultants).